Dino Campana: Later years

 In 1915, Campana again went travelling, without a fixed goal: passing through Turin, Domodossola, and then Florence.
 At the outbreak of the First World War, Campana the pacifist and neutralist, was exempt from military service, ostensibly because of physical health problems, but in reality he was known to be seriously mentally ill.

 In 1916 the poet looked for employment in vain.
 He wrote to Emilio Cecchi and began a short correspondence with the author.
 At Livorno he met with the journalist Athos Gastone Banti, who wrote him a disparaging article in the journal "Il Telegrafo": this nearly ended in a duel.
-In the same year Campana met Sibilla Aleramo, the author of the novel Una donna, and began an intense and tumultuous relationship with her, that she ended at the start of 1917 after a brief encounter at Christmas 1916 in Marradi.
-Their letters and correspondence, published by Feltrinelli in 2000, are testimony of the relationship between Campana and Aleramo.
-This correspondence begins with a letter from Aleramo dated June 10, 1916, where author expresses her admiration for "Canti Orfici", declaring the poems have 'enchanted and bedazzled' her.
+In the same year Campana met Sibilla Aleramo, the author of the novel Una donna, and began an intense and tumultuous relationship with her, which she ended at the start of 1917 after a brief encounter at Christmas 1916 in Marradi.
+Their letters and correspondence, published by Feltrinelli in 2000, are testimony to the relationship between Campana and Aleramo.
+This correspondence begins with a letter from Aleramo dated June 10, 1916, where the author expresses her admiration for "Canti Orfici", declaring the poems have 'enchanted and bedazzled' her.
 The letter was written while Sibilla was on holiday at the Villa La Topaia in Borgo San Lorenzo and Campana was in a critical condition at Firenzuola, recovering from a partial paralysis on his right side.

 In 1918, Campana was once again admitted to a psychiatric hospital in Castel Pulci, in Scandicci (Florence), where he was to remain until his death.
 The only surviving accounts of this period of Campana's life are in the interviews with the psychiatrist Carlo Pariani, who confirmed the irrefutable diagnosis of Campana's mental state: Disorganised schizophrenia - an incurable and extremely serious form of schizophrenia.
 Dino Campana died, seemingly from sepsis on March 1, 1932.
 One theory is that the infection was caused by a barbed wire injury during an escape attempt.

 The following day, the body of Campana was buried in the cemetery of San Colombano in Badia a Settimo, Scandicci.
 In 1942, on the behest of Piero Bargellini, the remains of the poet were given a more dignified burial and the body was transferred to the chapel below the bell tower of the Church of San Salvatore.
 During the Second World War, on August 4, 1944, the retreating German army blew up the bell tower, destroying the chapel.
 In 1946, following a ceremony attended by numerous Italian intellectuals, including Eugenio Montale, Alfonso Gatto, Carlo Bo, Ottone Rosai, Pratolini and others, the bones of the poet were placed inside the church of San Salvatore Badia a Settimo, where they remain today.